bleonheart/Lilia/documentation/docs/libraries/lia.factions.md

 **Purpose**

 Retrieves all player entities whose characters are in the given faction.
+Players without a character are ignored.

 **Parameters**